compintell/THArrays.jl/README.md

 # JTorch

-A Julia Interface for PyTorch.
+A Julia interface for PyTorch's C++ backend.

 ## Getting Started